aftabsiddiqui/MANRS-Implementation-Guide/MANRS-Network_Implementation_Guide.md

 - We (the ISP/network operator) recognize the interdependent nature of the global routing system and our own role in contributing to a secure and resilient Internet.

-- We will integrate best current practices related to routing security and resilience in our network management processes in line with the Actions.
+- We will integrate best current practices related to routing security and resilience in our network management processes in line with the MANRS Actions.

-- We are committed to preventing, detecting and mitigating routing incidents through collaboration and coordination with peers and other ISPs in line with the Actions.
+- We are committed to preventing, detecting and mitigating routing incidents through collaboration and coordination with peers and other ISPs in line with the MANRS Actions.

 - We encourage our customers and peers to adopt these Principles and Actions.